 Senior housing includes one studio, one and two bedroom apartments and accessible one bedroom units.
 A single bedroom unit contains approximately 550 square feet of living space.
 Floor Plans are available upon request.

-Although not all buildings are designed the same, they generally feature:
+Although not all buildings are designed the same,

 - A centrally located community room with a fully equipped kitchen